saurabhg008/katacoda-scenarios/TestLinux/step11.md

-Test is being checked..
-Click Continue !!
+Your score is ready..
+Click Continue to see !!